SilenZcience/cat_win/DOCUMENTATION.md

 <a id="byteview"></a>
 ### <a id="--binview---binview">--binview, --binview</a>

-Displays a BinaryViewer for each File passed in.
+Displays a Binary View for each File passed in.
-Special Characters like NewLine or BackSpace will be displayed as specific readable Chars if the Font and the Encoding do support that Behaviour.
+Special Characters like Newline or Backspace will be displayed as specific readable Chars if the Font and the Encoding do support that Behaviour.

 ```console
 > catw test.txt --binview